Pulborough Circular walk

 1. Carry on along the main path, which comes out into a small open area with sandstone rocks off to the left and Rackham Old School? on the right.
 Turn left onto the lane ahead (Rackham Street), gently uphill.
 Keep right at a road junction, signposted to Wiggonholt.

 1. Turn left at the footpath junction to go up through the wood.
 The path curves right and climbs gently for 250m, heading roughly NE.
-On the far side of the wood bear right onto a lane and then immediately fork left at a road junction, signposted to Wiggonholt.
+On the far side of the wood turn right onto a lane and then immediately fork left at a road junction (onto Rackham Street), signposted to Wiggonholt.

-6. Go along the lane for 150m past the junction to come to a pair of lodges on the right, with an information panel about Parham Park.
+7. From the junction go along Rackham Street for 125m to reach a pair of lodges on the right, with notices about Parham Park.

-7. If you are taking the direct route to Pulborough Brooks (omitting Parham Park), go to §L.
+8. If you are taking the short cut to Pulborough Brooks (omitting Parham Park), go to §L.

 9. Through Parham Park (2 km)

 • Go through the gate on the right to enter the park and follow the driveway past a lake to a T-junction.
 Keep ahead on a grassy path, which later merges with the main driveway to Parham House.
-Follow this out to the A283.
+Follow this out past Douglas's Lodge to the A283.

-1. Turn right through a side gate into Parham Park and go along its tree-lined driveway, heading E. In 500m there is a lake on the right (with a distant view of Parham House? beyond), then a high stone garden wall.
+1. Turn right through a side gate into Parham Park and go along its driveway.
+In 500m there is a lake on the right (with a distant view of Parham House? beyond it), then a high stone garden wall.

 2. The drive comes to a T-junction, with private roads off to both sides.
-Keep ahead (slightly to the right) on a grassy path, the continuation of the footpath.
-In 250m the path curves left to merge with the main driveway to the house, which is now behind you on your right.
+Keep ahead (slightly to the right) on a grassy path, the continuation of the right of way.
+In 250m the footpath curves left to merge with the main driveway to the house, which is now behind you on your right.

-3. Leave Parham Park at Douglas's Lodge and continue along the drive, passing a ‘Heritage Trail 2000’ information panel about the house and its owners.
-Follow the drive out to the A283.
+3. Leave Parham Park at Douglas's Lodge and continue on the tree-lined drive, passing a ‘Heritage Trail 2000’ information panel about the house and its owners.
+On its way out to the A283 you pass a plaque for the Queen's Green Canopy?.

 10. Parham Park to Hurston Lane (2 km)

 There is a choice of routes.
-If you are not visiting the Crown Inn in Cootham you could take the more interesting route in [?], alongside the airstrip used by the Southdown Gliding Club.
+If you are not visiting the Crown Inn in Cootham you could take the more interesting route in [?], where you will usually be able to watch gliders being towed or winched into the air, and landing.

 1. Route via Cootham

-1. Head E along the A283.
-In 350m cross the main road carefully to the Crown Inn on the outskirts of Cootham.
+1. Head E along the A283 for 400m to reach the Crown Inn on the outskirts of Cootham.

-2. After visiting the pub, briefly retrace your steps along the A283 but almost immediately turn right into Dukes Row, signposted as a footpath.
-Go up to a row of houses and turn left, parallel to the main road and heading W. At the end of the houses follow the lane round to the right into Cootham Mobile Home Park.
+2. After visiting the pub, retrace your steps along the A283 but almost immediately turn right into Dukes Row, signposted as a footpath.
+Go up to a row of cottages and turn left, parallel to the main road and heading W. At the end of the houses follow the lane round to the right into Cootham Park.

-5. In 350m keep ahead at a three-way footpath signpost, where the other route joins from the left.
+5. Carry on along a broad grassy path, with Parham Airfield up the slope to your left.
+In 300m keep ahead at a three-way footpath signpost, where the other route joins from the left.

 2. Route across Airfield

 1. Head E briefly along the A283.
-In 50m cross the main road carefully and go up the signposted footpath.
-Follow this enclosed path for about 200m, going over a stile and round to the left.
+In 50m cross the main road carefully and take the signposted footpath.
+Follow this enclosed path for 250m, zig-zagging left and right as it skirts around properties and soon with Parham Airfield on your right.

-3. At the far end turn left at a three-way footpath signpost, where the other route joins from the right.
+4. On the far side the path goes gently downhill alongside a fence.
+At the bottom turn left at a three-way footpath signpost, where the other route joins from the right.

-3. Follow this narrow fenced path around the perimeter of a large field for 600m, with a few sharp turns along the way.
-Eventually the path veers right up a slope into a lightly wooded area, where you ignore a footpath off to the left.
-Go through a wooden gate and follow a short path out to a minor road (Hurston Lane) at a bend.
+3. Follow this narrow and potentially overgrown fenced path for 600m, with a few sharp turns along the way.
+Eventually the path veers right up a slope and continues through a lightly wooded area.
+In 50m ignore another footpath off to the left and go through a wooden gate to continue on the woodland path for a further 100m, where it comes out onto a minor road (Hurston Lane) at a bend.

 11. Hurston Lane to Pulborough Brooks (1¾ km)

 • Pulborough Brooks Turn left onto the lane and then immediately bear right onto a bridleway.
 Follow this up to a house and all the way round its garden to the other side.
 Join its driveway and follow it out to the A283.
-Cross over and bear right onto a bridleway which crosses a lane and goes into woodland.
+Cross over and bear right onto a permissive bridleway which crosses a lane and enters a wooded part of Wiggonholt Heath.
 Keep right, staying close to a car park on the right, to come to the RSPB Visitor Centre at Pulborough Brooks.

-2. In 125m follow the path round to the right, joining a driveway.
-This climbs gently and in 400m comes out onto the A283.
-Cross the main road carefully and take the bridleway opposite (slightly to the right) onto the edge of Wiggonholt Common.
+2. In 150m follow the bridleway round to the right, joining a driveway.
+This climbs gently and in 300m comes out onto the A283.
+Cross the main road carefully and take the permissive bridleway just off to the right into a wooded part of Wiggonholt Heath.

-3. For the direct route follow the bridleway signposts, initially bearing right to run parallel to the main road.
-After the bridleway turns left go straight across a minor road into more woodland.
+3. Follow the bridleway round to the right, running parallel to the main road.
+After it turns left go straight across a minor road into more woodland, where the path is less clearly defined.

-5. After continuing along the edge of the wood for a short distance turn right at an RSPB sign for the Visitor Centre into the main car park.
+5. After continuing along the edge of the wood for about 100m keep ahead at a path crossing, but in a further 50m turn right at an RSPB sign for the Visitor Centre into a small car park.
 The Visitor Centre is ahead on your left, with a side entrance to the tearoom on the left-hand side of the building.

 12. West Lodges to Pulborough Brooks direct (2¼ km)